contact

 included:

-daily time with John Thackara, two kitchens, two fridges, washing machine, pantry basics, three bathrooms, 5 toilets, a friendly dog, your own key to the house, bedding, linens, beach towels
+daily time with John Thackara, two kitchens (1 dishwasher), two fridges, washing machine, pantry basics, three bathrooms, 5 toilets, a friendly dog, your own key to the house, bedding, linens, beach towels, wifi on fiber… etc.

-The meetup is for individuals but if you’re a couple who work together we can of course adapt.
-Just get in touch with us if you have different requirements or proposals.
+The Meetup is for individuals but if you’re a couple that works together we can of course adapt.
+Just get in touch if you have different requirements or proposals.

 Individual